jlaire/dlx-cpp/README.md

 ==============

 Some interesting problems are just exact cover in disguise.
 Sudoku for example.
-To solve a Sudoku puzzle using `dlx', you can a small wrapper script:
+To solve a Sudoku puzzle using `dlx`, you can a small wrapper script:

     $ ./sudoku.sh sudoku/in.1
     846937152